-Limited exceptions for biomass boilers - 8.
-There is no role for biomass use in low-carbon heat networks. - 9.
-Efficient biomass boilers can play a role in niche uses where air quality legislation would not be breached e.g. larger and hard to insulate rural properties (such as heritage or stately homes with high levels of heat loss), off the gas grid, where heat pumps or hybrid heat pumps (using biofuels) are not viable. - 10.
-Biomass can be a low-carbon fuel provided its lifecycle emissions can be shown to be below a certain threshold e.g. feedstocks such as residues or waste wood that would not otherwise be used. - 11.
-Support for bioenergy use in buildings should be limited to biomethane produced from anaerobic digestion and other niche uses, including hybrid heat pumps systems in 'hard to treat' off-gas homes, local combined heat and power systems and small-scale district heat networks. - 12.
-Government should not support any biomass for heat in urban areas because of the air quality impacts including fine particulate matter (PM2.5) i.e. including wood stoves and open fires.
-The CCC advises on 'best use' of biomass rather than recommending dates to end the sale and then use of wood or biomass stoves or burning appliances as it does for fossil fuel appliances.
-Health Chris Stark's letter to CAL dated 8 June 2021 pointed to the report by the CCC's 'UK Health Expert Advisory Group' for the Sixth Carbon Budget titled 'Sustainable Health Equity: Achieving a Net Zero UK (UCL)' (published 6 November 2020) which stated on page 15: "It is also worth noting that even though $PM{2.5}$ emissions are lower when biomass is used for electricity generation rather than fossil fuels, the role of biomass in achieving net-zero is highly contested given first the time lag (from decades to hundreds of years) between $CO_2$ from biomass combustion being emitted and the sequestration of those emissions via new tree growth, and second the fact that emissions from imported biomass are not accounted for in the UK."
+- 5. Wood burners should not be counted towards either low-carbon heat targets or renewable energy targets.
+Heat pumps, solar and wind are 'low carbon assets'. - 6.
+Wood burners are not a desirable policy outcome, based on their inefficient heat generation, air quality impacts and the suboptimal use of finite bioenergy resources. - 7.
+Burning wood on open fires is highly inefficient (both for energy production and on an air quality basis) and should not be counted towards renewable energy targets. - 8.
+Government should not support wood-burning stoves, open fires or the use of any other biomass for heat as part of climate policy and should phase out their use over time.
+Limited exceptions for biomass boilers - 9.
+There is no role for biomass use in low-carbon heat networks. - 10.
+Efficient biomass boilers can play a role in niche uses where air quality legislation would not be breached e.g. larger and hard to insulate rural properties (such as heritage or stately homes with high levels of heat loss), off the gas grid, where heat pumps or hybrid heat pumps (using biofuels) are not viable5. - 11.
+Biomass can be a low-carbon fuel provided its lifecycle emissions can be shown to be below a certain threshold e.g. feedstocks such as residues or waste wood that would not otherwise be used. - 12.
+Support for bioenergy use in buildings should be limited to biomethane produced from anaerobic digestion and other niche uses, including hybrid heat pumps systems in 'hard to treat' off-gas homes, local combined heat and power systems and small-scale district heat networks.
+The CCC confirmed to CAL in its letter dated 21 December 2021 that it has advised "that Government should not support wood burning stoves as part of climate policy and that their use should be phased out over time".
+It continues to advise on 'best use' of biomass.
+Health Chris Stark's letter to CAL dated 8 June 2021 pointed to the report by the CCC's 'UK Health Expert Advisory Group' for the Sixth Carbon Budget titled 'Sustainable Health Equity: Achieving a Net Zero UK (UCL)' (published 6 November 2020)6 which stated on page 15: "It is also worth noting that even though $PM{2.5}$ emissions are lower when biomass is used for electricity generation rather than fossil fuels, the role of biomass in achieving net-zero is highly contested given first the time lag (from decades to hundreds of years) between CO_2 from biomass combustion being emitted and the sequestration of those emissions via new tree growth, and second the fact that emissions from imported biomass are not accounted for in the UK."
 On the following page (page 16), the report recommended four regulatory interventions: - Transition to clean energy sources decarbonising both power generation and industrial, commercial and domestic energy. - Set a target date to eliminate home installations of wood burning and gas stoves, prioritising elimination in urban areas. - Set a further target date to eliminate/remove all existing wood burning stoves in urban areas. - Enforce existing and new fuel standards.